Revocable Living Trusts Lawyer

 REVOCABLE LIVING TRUSTS AND INCAPACITATION

 Revocable living trusts allow California residents to plan for incapacitation.
 Your trust will name someone who will manage the trust if you become incapacitated.
 Without such a document, your loved ones will have to petition the court for a conservatorship if you cannot make your own decisions.
 This is an expensive and drawn-out process, and it takes an emotional toll on families.
 Your attorney will help you outline what criteria must be followed when determining if you are incapacitated.
 Then, if you meet the requirements, the new trustee can make decisions on your behalf without going to court.
-You should also speak to your lawyer about creating a Power of Attorney to provide additional protection.
+You should also speak to your estate planning lawyer about creating a Power of Attorney to provide additional protection.

 AVOID PROBATE BY CREATING A REVOCABLE LIVING TRUST